 - Localized to the epidermis

-- Spontaneous remission usually happens within 6–9 months (thus treatment often unnecessary).
+Spontaneous remission of the lesions usually happens within a few months; thus, treatment is often unnecessary.

 - Cryotherapy; is often the first-line treatment for adolescents and adults as it is better tolerated than in children.